ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Signing In

-🧑‍🏫 Return to the RIR platform, click on the **Sign In** link, and a page will open where you can add in your user name and password.
+🧑‍🏫 Return to the RIR platform, click on the **Sign In** link, and a page will open where you can add your user name and password.
 Your credentials are created for you by an administrator.

 ![Sign In](../assets/screenshots/log-in.png)

-🧑‍🏫 **Sign In** is important to access all the functionality of the platform.Your name will appear on the top right once signed in.
-Depending on your admin privileges, there will be a drop-down menue with the option to log out.
+🧑‍🏫 **Sign In** is important to access all the platform's functionality.
+Your name will appear on the top right once signed in.
+Depending on your admin privileges, there will be a drop-down menu to log out.

 ![Signed In](../assets/screenshots/signed-in.png)